vercel/next.js/errors/prerender-error.md

 - Check for any out of date modules that you might be relying on
 - Make sure your component handles `fallback` if it is enabled in `getStaticPaths`.
 [Fallback docs](https://nextjs.org/docs/api-reference/data-fetching/get-static-paths#fallback-false)
 - Make sure you are not trying to export (`output: 'export'` or `next export`) pages that have server-side rendering enabled [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props)
+- You may have used `nextjs` methods under an unknown module, such as `route.push`, `route.replace`, etc. Please make sure your module functions run after `nextjs` is initialized.
+Using `route.isReady` gives you more control over what your function code executes after initializing `nextjs`